miraytopal/Formula1-PowerBi-Dashboard/README.md

 The dashboard focuses on the performances of the best teams and racers in Formula 1 races from 2012 to 2020.
 KPIs have been selected in a manner showing
 - Team performances
-- The most successfull racers
+- The most successful racers
 - The most successful racers of the top teams
 - The teams and racers performances in the circuits where races are held
 <br/>